nazunalika/linux-guide-and-hints/source/centos/openldap.rst

 .. note:: Deprecation

    Please note that the OpenLDAP server is considered deprecated in RHEL (and thusly CentOS).
-This document will stay here as a reference for those who are still using the server software on RHEL 7.
+This document will stay here as a reference for those who are still using the server software on RHEL 7 and/or potentially using the OpenLDAP LTB version of the software.
 It may apply to Fedora users in some contexts, but there are some differences they may never be documented here.
+If you see a need for corrections, please open up an issue on our github.

 .. meta::
     :description: How to install OpenLDAP on RHEL 7, configure and set up accounts for host access, etc. RHEL 7 and Fedora users will have the ability to use SSSD for SUDO.